hrbosker/hrbosker.github.io/content/resources/tools/_index.md

 > Rodd.
 J., Decuyper, C., Bosker, H. R., & ten Bosch, L. (2021).
 A tool for efficient and accurate segmentation of speech data: Announcing POnSS.
 Behavior Research Methods 53, 744-756. doi:10.3758/s13428-020-01449-6.
 - **Pipeline for Online Speech Segmentation [POnSS]**
 - [https://git.io/Jexj3](https://git.io/Jexj3)
-- POnSS is a browser-based system that is specialized for the task of segmenting the onsets and offsets of words, that combines automatic speech recognition (WebmMAUS) with limited human input.
+- POnSS is a browser-based system that is specialized for the task of segmenting the onsets and offsets of words, that combines automatic speech recognition (WebMAUS) with limited human input.
 - *MIT license.*

 ## Headphone screening tests
-- test.
+- demo text.